idogrusoz/mern-project/README.md

 # KERPICH (a MERN stack project)

-> A simple social network that allows users to share phrases in a styled way. phrases.
+> A simple social network that allows users to share phrases in a styled way.

 ## Table of contents